ximbor/pokemon/README.md

  ```
    http://localhost:5000/pokemon/ditto
  ```
-should return a rewsponse like this
+should return a response like this

 ```
 HTTP/1.1 200 OK